emojicode/emojicode.github.io/src/reference/packages.md

 By default, all types defined within a package are internal and not exported.
-If you want to export a type defined in your package you must attribute it 🌍.
+If you want to export a type defined in your package you must attribute it with 🌍.

 Keep in mind that types don’t actually belong to a namespace.
-When exporting a type the namespace is irrelevant.
+When exporting a type, the namespace is irrelevant.

 For instance, the main file of a cat simulator could look like this: